 Respected heritage, renewed strength

-Mediahuis Ireland — home of the island of Ireland’s largest media group, with a strong portfolio of news media and digital brands — is vertically integrated with print and distribution assets, and is the largest wholesale distributor of newspapers and magazines on the island.
+Mediahuis Ireland — home of the island of Ireland’s largest media group, with a strong portfolio of news media and digital brands is the largest wholesale distributor of newspapers and magazines on the island.
 Since joining Mediahuis in 2019 as INM, Mediahuis Ireland has undergone a radical organisational and digital transformation, and is now fully integrated within the Mediahuis group.
-Mediahuis Ireland is now a reality: Irish national media heritage is being respectfully preserved within a group with its sights firmly fixed on tomorrow.
+Irish national media heritage is being respectfully preserved within a group with its sights firmly fixed on tomorrow.

 Protecting our National Heritage